Skip to main content

 Step 1: Deploy the Gateway

-This step is applicable to hosts that can access the public network.
-If your host cannot access the public network and is in the local area network, see Using Proxy Gateway to deploy the gateway.
+Use this step when the gateway host can access the public internet.
+If the host can access only a local area network, use Proxy Gateway to deploy the gateway.

-1. Log in to the NineData console on the host where the gateway needs to be deployed.
+1. Sign in to the NineData console on the host where you want to deploy the gateway.

-2. In the left navigation pane, click >.
+2. In the left navigation pane, click Datasource > Gateway.

-3. Click in the upper right corner of the page.
+3. Click Create Gateway in the top right of the page.

 ParameterDescription